 Polaroid lens filters: Because you need to protect your lens and it’s always nice to have a polarizer for the outdoor shots.
 This specific kit comes with a nylon carry case, multi-coated UV filter, Fluorescent, Circular polarizer, and warming filters.

-GETIHU Portable Charger*: This is a life saver!
-It’s about the same size as the an iPhone and quite thin and now when I travel I go nowhere without it.
-Mine came with a surprise reading light in the box, which was a great free ad-on.
+GETIHU Portable Charger: This is a lifesaver!
+It’s about the same size as the iPhone and quite thin and now when I travel I go nowhere without it.
+Mine came with a surprise reading light in the box, which was a great free add-on.
 For $20 it is worth every dollar.